remnrem/luna-doc/docs/ref/spatial.md

 # Spatial/topographical commands

-_Commands to apply spatial filtering and interpolation to dense EEG data_
+_Commands to apply spatial filtering and interpolation to high-density EEG data_

+These commands support spatial analysis and filtering for high-density EEG montages. `CLOCS` loads channel locations (spherical or Cartesian coordinates), which are required by subsequent spatial commands. `SL` applies the surface Laplacian (current source density) transformation, which enhances spatial resolution by emphasizing local relative to distal sources. `INTERPOLATE` performs epoch-wise spherical spline interpolation of bad channels, typically applied after `CHEP-MASK` has identified outlying channel/epoch pairs.
+Built-in variables such as `${frontal}`, `${left}`, and `${posterior}` are also defined here for use with standard 64-channel layouts.

 | Command | Description |
 | ---- | ------ |